Elliotepsteino/ICME-cluster-onboarding/README.md

 ## Logging on to the cluster
 The first step is to get access to the ICME cluster.
 All registered students should have been added to the cluster.
 Let me know if this is not the case.
-Some basic information about the cluster can be found [here](https://icme.stanford.edu/get-involved/resources/hpc-resources).

 If you are using Windows, it's recommended to first install windows subsystem for linux.
 This can be installed here: https://learn.microsoft.com/en-us/windows/wsl/install